simonwardjones/simonwardjones.co.uk/content/posts/thompson_sampling.md

 {{< /row >}}

 However, in a `multi-armed bandit` problem we want to be more efficient with our data collection.
-We want to use the data we collect to continuously inform the decision of which algorithm to show next.
-Intuitively if very few users seem to be clicking on the content for algorithm A then we would ideally like to show less users algorithm A. In this way we can learn more about the more promising candidates B and C whilst also not subjecting too many users to a poor experience with algorithm A.
+We want to use the data we collect to continuously inform the decision of which option to show next.
+Intuitively if very few users seem to be clicking on the content for option A then we would ideally like to show less users option A. In this way we can learn more about the more promising candidates B and C whilst also not subjecting too many users to a poor experience with option A.

 Describing a bandit problem more formally, for each arm/action $x_1,...,x_k$ we observe an outcome $y_1,...,y_k$ and a related reward $r_1(y_1),...,r_k(y_k)$ dependent on the outcome.
-In the example above the action is which algorithm to show the user and the outcome is the same as the reward, 1 if the user clicks and 0 if they don't.
+In the example above the action is which option to show the user and the outcome is the same as the reward, 1 if the user clicks and 0 if they don't.
-The outcome $y$ in this example, either a click or no click, is a binary variable and as such it can be modelled as a Bernoulli distribution: given algorithm or arm $x_k$ the probability of observing a click is given by a parameter $\theta_k$.
+The outcome $y$ in this example, either a click or no click, is a binary variable and as such it can be modelled as a Bernoulli distribution: given option or arm $x_k$ the probability of observing a click is given by a parameter $\theta_k$.
 \begin{align}
 P(y_k=1|x_k)&=\theta_k \\\\